A Lifelong Process

 Four Stages of Recovery

 Recognizing one’s stage of recovery is very helpful in understanding what they may be dealing with and/or how you can assist them throughout the recovery process.
-Through continued support and self-awareness, an addict can sustain a life of recovery, step by step, and stage by stage.
+Through continued support and self-awareness, an individual suffering from a substance use disorder can sustain a life of recovery, step by step, and stage by stage.

 Recognition of a Problem